Explore Australia and earn money. Provide child care to a screened host family.

 Not provided.
 Sometimes host families allow their Au Pair to have use of a car.

 You will stay with an Australian family and you will have a private bedroom.

-3 meals per day are included when you are with your Australian family.
+Your meals each day are included when you are with your Australian family.
 When you are traveling on your own, you will need to provide your own meals.

 NO RISK & NO OBLIGATION to Get Started Today!